sathomas/jsDataV.is/src/text/ch1/04-scatter-charts.md

 };
 ```

 Since flotr2 doesn't require jQuery, we're not using any of the jQuery convenience functions in this example.
 But if you're using jQuery for other reasons in your page, you could, for example, use the `.map()` function to simplify the code for this restructuring.
-(Chapter 2 includes a detailed example of the jQuery `.map()` function, as that chapter's examples require jQuery.)
+(Chapter 2 includes a detailed example of the jQuery `.map()` function.)

 ### Step 3: Plot the Data